visual-layer/fastdup/README.md

 [ZebraFish](https://www.kaggle.com/code/mpwolke/danio-rerio-zebrafish-fastdup)
 [Whats the difference](https://www.kaggle.com/code/ovednagar/whats-the-difference)

-# For Support and Feature Requests
+# For support and feature requests
 <a href="https://bit.ly/3OLojyT">Join our Slack channel</a>

-# For fastdup Enterprise Edition
+# For fastdup enterprise edition
  <a href="https://www.visual-layer.com">Visual Layer</a>

-# About Us
+# About us
 <a href="https://www.linkedin.com/in/dr-danny-bickson-835b32">Danny Bickson</a>, <a href="https://www.linkedin.com/in/amiralush">Amir Alush</a><br>

 </div>